braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/troubleshooting.md

 ## Expected in-app message did not display

 Most in-app message issues can be broken down into two main categories: delivery and display.
-To troubleshoot why an expected in-app message did not display on your device, you should first ensure that the [in-app message was delivered to the device][iam_11], then [troubleshoot message display][iam_12].
+To troubleshoot why an expected in-app message did not display on your device, you should first ensure that the [in-app message was delivered to the device](#troubleshooting-in-app-message-delivery), then [troubleshoot message display](#troubleshooting-in-app-message-display).

 ### Troubleshooting in-app message delivery {#troubleshooting-in-app-message-delivery}